MEDSL/2020-elections-official/README.md

 * Judge McGlynn (District 020 Retention Race) is missing from official IL results.
 They were nominated and approved to serve in a federal district court in 2020.

+## Louisiana

+Added 4-20-2021.
+Local data not included at the moment.

 ## Maryland

 Added 02-09-2021.
 Local data not included at the moment.